 Being the friend or partner of someone who has cancer or is dealing with cancer in their family can be scary and confusing and throw you way out of your comfort zone.
 You want to support them, but might not know how.
-Canteen is here to help – this advice for friends and partners comes straight from other young people who have been through it.
+Canteen is here to help – these books, resources and videos provide advice for friends and partners that comes straight from other young people who have been through it.

 When they have cancer